 The Witness Review

-The Witness is a case of trying too hard to prove to the world that video games can be art while not giving me the same sweeping narrative and more creative experience that Myst gave me so many years ago.
+The Witness is a case of trying too hard to prove to the world that video games can be art.

 The last couple of years have seen indie titles garner as much attention as major triple A titles, and for good reason.
 Indie developers are taking their expanded freedom and running with it, producing some of the most unique experiences in gaming.
 With more people than ever looking to indie games to get their originality fix, Firewatch definitely fits that bill.
 Like with many indie titles, the lower price tag isn’t always enough to convince people to give them a try.
 Firewatch faces that same battle of convincing the masses to give it a shot.
 However, it’s a bit more of a challenge for developer Campo Santo.